ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/prerequisites.md

 # Prerequisites

 The Hosted trial environment already has sample applications that you can try for the Secure Build, and Bring Your Own Image features.
-However, if you want to experiment with your own applications, then you must complete the tasks detailed in [Setting up the environment](setting_upenv.md){target=_blank}, before you proceed.
+However, if you would like to use your own applications, you must complete the tasks detailed in [Setting up the environment](setting_upenv.md){target=_blank}, before you proceed.

 ## Accessing the Linux management server and the Secure Service Container Partition
 You will be provided the details to connect to the Linux management server by using the VPN.
 The details about the IP addresses, username, and password will be shared with you by email.